hypo69/hypo/docs/raw_rst_from_gemini/suppliers/supplier.md

 import importlib
-from dataclasses import dataclass, field from pathlib import Path from typing import List, Optional, Dict from types import SimpleNamespace
+from dataclasses import dataclass, field from pathlib import Path from typing import List, Optional from types import SimpleNamespace

 from __init__ import gs